52North/ConnectinGEO/README.md

 Now, access [http://localhost:8080/52n-sos-webapp](http://localhost:8080/52n-sos-webapp).
 The landing page will tell you to execute the installation procedure.
 Follow this guided procedure.
+In the database connection section, make sure to set the host to `postgres`.
 You will have your SOS running in a few seconds.

 ### Using a Pre-filled Database